virtual-labs/engineers-forum/ph4/services/onboarding-hosting-process.md

 ## On-boarding

 ### Objectives
-Offer centralized organization and uniform repository structure
+Offer centralised organisation and uniform repository structure

 ### Pre-requisites

 The on-boarding process will require the following prerequisites to be met :

-Approved lab proposal in pdf format
+1. Approved lab proposal in pdf format
-Primary Repository Owner details
+2. Primary Repository Owner details

 ### Process